beatussum/pmsexp/README.md

 [**PMSExp**](https://github.com/beatussum/pmsexp/) is free software (licensed under GPL-3 or any later version) allowing to automate video pointing of an object.

 In particular, it allows to recover the follwing informations:
-    - the heading of the object over time;
+- the heading of the object (the front of the object being determined by its shape) over time;
 - its coordinates over time.

 To work, it depends on the following libraries:
 - [Qt](https://www.qt.io/) for the user interface;
 - [OpenCV](https://opencv.org/) for the video processing;
 - [QCustomPlot](https://www.qcustomplot.com/) for displaying data in graphs.

-*[the heading of the object]: the front of the object being determined by its shape

 ## Why **PMSExp** (**P**arking **M**onitoring **S**ystem **Exp**eriment)?